privy-io/privy-quickstart/README.md

 Feel free to mess around and experiment!
 There are three files that are relevant:
 * pages/index.js -- contains the front-end code
 * pages/api/auth.js -- contains the back-end auth code
-* .env -- has Privy API key and secret
+* .env.local -- has Privy API key and secret